chpc-tech-eval/scc/tutorial3/README.md

 * Static Libraries

   Static libraries are embedded into the binary that you create when you compile your software.
 In essence, it copies the library that exists on your computer into the executable that gets created at **compilation time**.
 This means that the resulting program binary is self-contained and can operate on multiple systems without them needing the libraries installed first.
 Static libraries are normally files that end with the `.a` extension, for "archive".

   Advantages here are that the program can potentially be faster, as it has direct access to the required libraries without having to query the operating system first, but disadavanges include the file size being larger and updating the library requires recompiling (and linking the updated library) the software.

 * Dynamic Libraries

   Dynamic libraries are loaded into a compiled program at **runtime**, meaning that the library that the program needs is **not** embedded into the executable program binary at compilation time.
 Dynamic libraries are files that normally end with the `.so` extension, for "shared object".

   Advantages here are that the file size can be much smaller and the application doesn't need to be recompiled (linked) when using a different version of the library (as long as there weren't fundamental changes in the library).
 However, it requires the library to be installed and made available to the program on the operating system.

 > [!NOTE]
-> HPL uses dynamic libraries for its math and MPI communication, as mentioned above.
+> Applications (such as HPL) can be configured to use static or dynamic libraries for its math and MPI communication, as mentioned above.

 * Message Passing Interface (MPI)

   MPI is a message-passing standard used for parallel software communication.
 It allows for software to send messages between multiple processes.
 These processes could be on the local computer (think multiple cores of a CPU or multiple CPUs) as well as on networked computers.
 MPI is a cornerstone of HPC.
 There are many implementations of MPI in software such as OpenMPI, MPICH, MVAPICH2 and so forth.
 To find out more about MPI, please read the following: [https://www.linuxtoday.com/blog/mpi-in-thirty-minutes.html](https://www.linuxtoday.com/blog/mpi-in-thirty-minutes.html)

 * Basic Linear Algebra Subprograms Libraries

   Basic Linear Algebra Subprograms (BLAS) libraries provide low-level routines for performing common linear algebra operations such as vector and matrix multiplication.
 These libraries are highly optimized for performance on various hardware architectures and are a fundamental building block in many numerical computing applications.

 ## Configure and Run HPL on Compute Node